Osbaldeston

 Osbaldeston Hall, which lies beside the Ribble, is a Grade II* listed building dating from about 1600, constructed with crucks.
 It is associated with the Catholic martyr Edward Osbaldeston.
 Oxendale Hall is a building of 1656, with a gabled façade.
-The hall has two stories, and most of the house has a Snecked masonry façade from a 1946 restoration.
+The hall has two storeys, and most of the house has a Snecked masonry façade from a 1946 restoration.
 This was performed after a long period of time when many parts of the hall, which was used as a farmhouse, fell into dilapidation.
 Much of the inside of the house, including the 'banqueting hall', has visible timber framing.